OlegWock/obsidian-emera/README.md

 ## How to use

 After you install and enable Emera, you can configure your components folder.
-By default it's `Components` folder in root of your vault.
+By default it's `Components` folder in the root of your vault.

-> [!NOTE]
-> You can change the components folder, but it can't start with dot (e.g. `.components`), as plugins don't have access to hidden folders.

 Create file `index.js` in your components folder and put example components there: